 - by public authorities, and intended to be used for the promotion of public security, national defence, state security or activities of investigation and prosecution of criminal offences; or

-- when the data originates outside the national territory and is not the object of communication, shared use of data with Brazilian processing agents or the object of international transfer of data with another country that is not the country of origin (as long as the country of origin provides a level of personal data protection adequate to that established in the LGPD).
+- when the data originates outside the national territory and is not the object of communication, shared use of data with Brazilian processing agents or the object of international transfer of data from Brazil to another country that is not the country of origin (as long as the country of origin provides a level of personal data protection adequate to that established in the LGPD).

-As a result, the macro-strategic objectives that the ANPD aims to achieve in the coming years include:
+As a result, with the ANPD’s technical, administrative, and financial independence, the macro-strategic objectives that it aims to achieve in the coming years include:

-- the establishment of an effective regulatory environment for personal data protection, including definition of the ANPD’s priorities in the face of its regulatory agenda, approval of specific regulation topics to be discussed later and establishment of procedures and mechanisms to promptly address identified data breaches and received complaints; and
+- the establishment of an effective regulatory environment for personal data protection, including the definition of the ANPD’s priorities in the face of its Regulatory Agenda, the approval of specific regulation topics to be discussed later and the establishment of procedures and mechanisms to promptly address identified data breaches and received complaints; and

 - the improvement of the conditions for compliance with data protection normative provisions, which brings together, in turn, actions aimed at ensuring an adequate and sufficient structure, as well as physical and budgetary conditions for the proper functioning of the ANPD.